sw21-tug/Team_28/README.md

 ### Vision

-The Hiker introduce a simple app that will be able to show several statistics for the user’s position and ambient, it will provide information about the altitude of the user, the speed of moving, position on the map, the step count and latitude/longitude using google services.
+The Hiker introduce a simple app that will be able to do several measurements for the user’s position and ambient, it will provide information about:
+⋅⋅* Altitude of the user
+⋅⋅* Speed of moving
+⋅⋅* Humidity
+Furthermore the user will be able to use features such:
+⋅⋅* Psition on the map
+⋅⋅* Pedometer
+⋅⋅* SOS message

+In long terms The Hiker app tries to provide a useful app that will rise the awareness of the user regarding its environment and provides information around users ambient.

 ![MobileApp1](https://user-images.githubusercontent.com/79966516/114615879-7ec0c980-9ca6-11eb-85ac-ba26860b4a15.PNG)
 ![MobileApp2](https://user-images.githubusercontent.com/79966516/114615904-84b6aa80-9ca6-11eb-93ab-32ad477e2334.PNG)

+---

+### Implemented features